 The Rambler was a twopenny* sheet issued twice weekly in London between 1750 and 1752, each issue was a single anonymous essay.
 208 periodical essays appeared, all but four written by Samuel Johnson.
-Dr. Johnson’s incentive in contributing Rambler essays was to pay the bills (“No man but a blockhead ever wrote except for money”) while he was at work on his great Dictionary.
-He was paid two guineas (1£, 1 shilling) for each essay in the paper.
-The Rambler did not sell well as a periodical, but the essays sold well later when reissued, revised and collected into book form.
-You can find it online today.
+Dr. Johnson’s incentive was to pay the bills (“No man but a blockhead ever wrote except for money”) while he was at work on his great Dictionary.
+He was paid two guineas (a guinea equalled one £, one shilling) for each essay.
+The Rambler did not sell well as a periodical, but the essays became popular later when revised and collected into book form.

-We picked up an original issue (#25) in periodical form and it is now framed and hanging in the office.
-The epigraph, Possunt quia posse videntur, means, “they are able because they seem to be able,” meaning If you believe you can do a thing, you can (and conversely, if you believe you cannot do a thing, you cannot).
+We found this original copy of #25 (link to the full text) framed that belonged to John Louis Worden Jr, who taught at California State University, Chico.
+Virgil’s epigram, Possunt quia posse videntur (“they are able because they seem to be able”)—means if you believe you can do a thing, you can (and conversely, if you believe you cannot do a thing, you cannot).
 It was likely not the only time that Johnson pondered this aphorism while laboring on his monumental dictionary.
-This piece makes full use of the long s, which is now archaic, and by the end of the eighteenth century had largely disappeared.
+The long s was common in print until the end of the eighteenth century .

 *In Britain, the old system used the abbreviations £ (Latin libra) for pound, ‘s’ for shilling and ‘d’ (Latin denarius) for pence.
 The old money system lasted from the Norman Conquest in 1066 until decimalization in February 1971.